-Public Inspection 2022/23
+Public Inspection 2024/25

-Thank you for your interest in participating in Lambeth Council's Public Inspection period.
+Thank you for your interest in participating in the London Borough of Lambeth's Public Inspection period

-- From 1 June 2023 12 July 2023 any journalist (any person who produces for publication journalistic material, whether paid to do so or otherwise) or elector in the Borough is entitled to inspect the council's draft 2022/23 accounts published online and to ask to inspect documents that support the figures in the accounts. - Requests can be sent to the Council by email to the following mailbox: publicinspection@lambeth.gov.uk - Requests should include the individual's full name and address and if a journalist, the publication the individual writes for.
+- From 01 July 2025 11 August 2025 any journalist (any person who produces for publication journalistic material, whether paid to do so or otherwise) or elector in the Borough is entitled to inspect the council's draft 2024/25 accounts published online and to ask to inspect documents that support the figures in the accounts. - Requests can be sent to the Council by email to the following mailbox: PublicInspection@lambeth.gov.uk - Requests should include the individual's full name and address and if a journalist, the publication the individual writes for.